jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 More specifically, **free energy is the surprisal an organism experiences upon sampling some data, given a generative model.** If you're up for it, you should try matching those words to the parts of the equations that encode them!

-So far, we have found that this quantity ‘free energy’ is an upper bound on surprisal, and we notice that minimising it means we are approximating the true posterior, $P(E\|S)$!
+So far, we have found that this quantity ‘free energy’ is an upper bound on surprisal, and we notice that minimising it means we are approximating the true posterior
+$$P(T|S)$$

 ## Another form of the free energy: